Our Product

 Want the engineered version?

-The WBA we manufacture is built from UV-stabilized food-safe HDPE with optimised wicking geometry, pre-formed reservoir chambers, and a modular connection system.
-If you'd rather skip the hardware run, check the products page.
+The WBA we manufacture is built from UV-stabilized food-safe HDPE with optimised wicking geometry, pre-formed reservoir chambers, and an integrated biofilter.
+Add the optional "brain" for automated water chemistry, flow, and refilling.
+If you'd rather skip the build, check the products page.

 View productsCurious about where we're headed with this?